The Last of Us Part 1 review – a riveting PS5 remake

 After all, this is the third version of The Last of Us.
 The game was released on PS3 in 2013 and then again on PS4 as a Remastered edition in 2014.
 The Last of Us Part 1 is the definitive version of Naughty Dog’s iconic third-person adventure game – there’s no doubt about that.
-Still, despite the vast improvements to the game’s visual fidelity and some pleasing quality of life improvements, it’s too expensive to recommend wholeheartedly.
-And that’s why it isn’t on our best PS5 games list.
+Still, despite the vast improvements to the game’s visual fidelity and some pleasing quality-of-life improvements, it’s too expensive to recommend wholeheartedly.
+And that’s why it only gets an honorable mention in our best PS5 games list.

 Release date: September 2, 2022